zapman449/monitorama_2016_notes/Tue04__Fake.it.Til.You.Make.It__by_John.Stanford.md

         * sets timestamps sanely, rather than process start time
     * Need better control of message contents.
     * variable message sizes didn't work
+    * :-( Hecka is discontinued
 * Findings:
     * Tactical
         * System sustained 4000 x 1k messages/sec
         * Collector or ES failed.
         * No messages dropped.
     * Strategic
-        * Load tool is underqualified
+        * Load tool is under-qualified
             * Wants to look at Adrian's Spigo
         * monitoring tool resolution is important for interpretation
         * I should prepare for presentations further in advance...